-Learning, particularly via evidence-based research (investigative thinking) is the foundational skill for serious foresight.
-Some practitioners consider it as fundamental as the three core foresight skills (2, 3, and 4).
-But from our perspective, it is best understood as supporting the core three, as the critical first step in good foresight process.
 Many firms don’t have a name or formal department (Research, Intelligence, L&D, Metrics) for most of their learning/investigation skills.
 But all successful firms have people who are talented at the learning skill.
 Ideally, adaptive firms have individuals explicitly tasked with learning-related functions.
-Those that don’t start decisionmaking with this skill can quickly end up being surprised and outpaced by the future, rather than continually learning how to take best advantage of change.
+Those that don’t start decisionmaking with this skill will quickly end up being surprised and outpaced by the future, rather than continually learning how to take best advantage of change.

 Online educational platforms like Udacity, Coursera, and 2U, video learning companies like Lynda, and global online tutoring like TutorVista, which offers 24/7 tutoring from India, in any subject, at a disruptive price ($12-20/hr), are beginning to really lower the cost of individual and employee learning.
 Peter Brown et al. have written a great new book on the cognitive science of successful learning, Make it Stick (2014).
 If you’d like to know more about the future of educational tech and how it will increasingly decrease, track and improve the ROI of all learning, EdSurge has a great free newsletter.